 What is a humbucker sound?

 The humbucker sound is the one most often associated with the humbucker pickup.
-It is said to be warm and smooth, with a high output gain that is great for Heavy Metal and other music genres that use a lot of overdrive, especially when compared to a single-coil, which is a thinner, more crisp sound often described as bright and clear.
+It is said to be warm and smooth, with a high output gain that is great for hard rock, heavy metal and other genres that use a lot of overdrive, especially when compared to a single-coil, which is a brighter, thinner, and more clear sound.